Panasonic FZ300 vs LX10

 - Less heavy: Has a lower weight (by 381g or 55 percent) and is thus easier to take along.

 - Easier travel charging: Can be conveniently charged via its USB port.

 - More modern: Was introduced somewhat (1 year and 2 months) more recently.

 The review scores listed above should be treated with care, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
+The ratings are only valid when referring to cameras in the same category and of the same age.
 A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
-It should also be noted that some of the review sites have over time altered the way they render their verdicts.
+Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons